junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2009-04-28 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 420 - 0 (Roll no. 215). (text: CR H4852)
 - 2009-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 420 - 0 (Roll no. 215).(text: CR H4852)
+- 2009-04-29 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.